AtulR741/AtulR741/README.md

 - 👋 Hi, I’m @AtulR741
 - 👀 I’m interested in game development
-- 🌱 I’m currently learning C++ with its use in graphics library
+- 🌱 I’m currently learning C++ with its use in graphics library, and some javascript.
 - 📫 How to reach me - email me on atul.raj300302@gmail.com

 <!---